scarv/scarv-cpu/docs/leakage-fence.md

   - Hence, the instruction to set it's value must reach the writeback stage before writing the control register.

-- Uncore resources are signalled to be cleared from the *memory* stage, since this is the only stage where the CPU can normally access uncore resources.
+- Uncore resources are signalled to be flushed from the *memory* stage, since this is the only stage where the CPU can normally access uncore resources.

-- The "clearing" or "randomising" of a resource is controlled by a synthesis time parameter.
+- The "zeroing" or "randomising" of a resource is controlled by a synthesis time parameter.

   - The randomness source is a simple 32-bit LFSR.